 However tobacco use disorders are on a continuum of severity.
-Public health smoking cessation is effective, but is not always enough for those with a severe TUD.
+Public health smoking cessation is effective, but is not always enough for those with a severe Tobacco Use Disorder.
 They might be more successfully treated in substance use disorder treatment programs when access to addiction/SUD treatment becomes available.
+Addiction treatment and smoking cessation programs provide two effective options for treating tobacco use disorders.
+Two viable options are better than only one.